Silobreaker/MaltegoDocumentation/index.md

 This transform will return paste documents in addition to the other documents that would otherwise be retrieved with [Document Evidence For Link](#document-evidence-for-link).

+## Search Transforms

+These transforms are also included with the _**Search**_ transform set.

+### Matching Entities
+> Any &rarr; Any Silobreaker entity

+> Find matching SB entities.

+This special transform makes a general search to find Entities that match your input.
+The transform will only return Entities with a name or an alias that __match__ your input; it does __not__ return entities that are related or associated to it.
+You can also use this to pull entities from a list you have access to by prefixing the list name with "list:", e.g. to get entities from the list "CVE2014" you should name your input entity "list:CVE2014"

+### Related Entities
+> Any &rarr; Any Silobreaker entity

+> Find related Entities of any type

+Takes any type of entity as input and outputs the most related entities across all Silobreaker entity types.

+### Related Publications
+> Any &rarr; `silobreaker.Publication`

+> Find related Publications

+Returns the Publications that are related to the input.

+### Search All Documents
+> Any &rarr; `silobreaker.Document`

+> Search Silobreaker for documents matching the query entered in the input entity

+### Search Analyst Notes
+> Any &rarr; `silobreaker.Document`

+> Search through Silobreaker Analyst notes for documents containing input entity

+### Search Chat Digests
+> Any &rarr; `silobreaker.Document`

+> Search Silobreaker for chat digest documents that mention the input entity

+### Search for Documents
+> Any &rarr; `silobreaker.Document`

+> Find related Documents

+Search Silobreaker for documents containing input entity, or documents similar to input entity if it is a Silobreaker document.
+See [Document Info](#document-info) for more information about `silobreaker.Document` items.

+### Search for Pastes
+> Any &rarr; `silobreaker.Document`

+> Find related Pastes

+Pastes are a category of documents in Silobreaker.
+This transform returns the pastes that are the most related to your input.
+See [Document Info](#document-info) for more information about `silobreaker.Document` items.

+### Search Forum Posts
+> Any &rarr; `silobreaker.Document`

+> Search Silobreaker for forum post documents that mention the input entity

+### Search News
+> Any &rarr; `silobreaker.Document`

+> Search Silobreaker for news documents that mention the input entity

+### Search Reports
+> Any &rarr; `silobreaker.Document`

+> Search Silobreaker for report documents that mention the input entity

+### Search Threat Publications
+> Any &rarr; `silobreaker.Publication`

+> Search for trending publications that are strongly correlated with mentions of the input entity
 ___
 [^1]: You must have a Silobreaker user account to view the user guide.